USRA-STI/gdt-integral/docs/missions/integral/orbit.rst

 	      dtype='>f8')

-   Regarding the spacecraft frame, we can retrieve it as a |SpacecraftFrame|
+   Regarding the spacecraft frame, we can retrieve it as a 'SpacecraftFrame'
    object:

        >>> integral_frame = orbithist.get_spacecraft_frame()